Strongman Atlas Stone Technique: Improving Lift Efficiency

 The Mental Side of Stone Training

+Atlas stones challenge you psychologically.
 The implement is intimidating.
 The movement is uncomfortable.
 The pressure to load under fatigue is real.

-Improvement comes from repetition and exposure:
+The improvement comes from repetition and exposure:

 • practicing under time limits